 receives no compensation other than reasonable expenses.
 Members are appointed for life.

-Section 3 — Meetings and notice: The board shall meet at least quarterly, at an
+Section 3 — Meetings and notice: The board shall meet at least yearly, at an

 agreed upon time and place.
 An official board meeting requires that